 First, your Northland Orthopedics & Sports Medicine provider carefully reviews your medical history and performs a physical exam to make sure arthroscopic shoulder surgery is right for you.
 They make sure you’ve tried nonsurgical treatments first, such as physical therapy and joint injections.

 Most of the time, Northland Orthopedics & Sports Medicine surgeons perform shoulder arthroscopy as an outpatient procedure, which means you don’t have to stay in the hospital overnight.
 The surgery lasts anywhere from 30 minutes to a few hours and requires general or regional anesthesia, depending on the type and severity of your condition.

 Shoulder arthroscopy is minimally invasive and involves a faster recovery than open procedures, but you still need to rest for a while as recommended by your surgeon.
 Afterward, the team at Northland Orthopedics & Sports Medicine starts you on a physical therapy plan for rehabilitation.

+We proudly serve the greater Kansas City area.
 Call Northland Orthopedics & Sports Medicine, or book an appointment online today to learn more about shoulder arthroscopy.